jpsaa/saa_cog_recovery_2022/README.md

-# Trajectory and factors impacting cognitive recovery in the first year after stroke
+# Trajectory and factors impacting cognitive recovery in the first year after mild stroke

 This repository contains code needed to reproduce the article:

-**Saa JP, Tse T, Baum C, Uribe D, Windecker S, Ma H, Davis S, Donnan G, Carey T**.
-"Trajectory and factors impacting cognitive recovery in the first year after stroke", (submitted to *Neurology*).
+**Saa JP, Tse T, Baum C, Ma H, Davis S, Donnan G, Carey T**.
+"Trajectory and factors impacting cognitive recovery in the first year after stroke", (submitted to *Stroke*).

 Badge to pull data (non-functional; will be added some time in the future if data becomes public.
 For now, please request data from authors as indicated in the manuscript).